ACC Home Page

 Faculty Collaboration

-Faculty librarian subject liaisons work closely with classroom faculty in coordinating the selection of materials and in helping build a college-level collection that reflects the resources needed by ACC students.
-Recommendations from classroom faculty in areas of expertise are given priority consideration, in conjunction with space and funding.
+Faculty librarian subject liaisons work closely with instructional faculty in coordinating the selection of materials and in helping build a college-level collection that reflects the resources needed by ACC students.
+Recommendations from instructional faculty in areas of expertise are given priority consideration, in conjunction with space and funding.

 Selection Criteria for the Collection